COMPARE CAT FENCING

 breaking strength and 1100 pound breaking strength and is corrosion proof.
 Our

 round strand poly cat fencing is different than most other types of fencing on

-the market, such as flat strand.
-Here's some important characteristics:
+the market, such as flat strand, by comparison.
+Here's some important characteristics to compare:

 - Round strand cat fencing is more difficult to tear than flat strand

 fencing.
 The filament strength is in a complete circle as opposed to a flat

 - It weathers better over time and holds up better to wind.
 There's less